-If you want to talk to someone further about this then you can call the Meic helpline on 080880 23456 where one of our advisers will be able to help.
+If you want to talk to someone further about this then you can call the Meic helpline (details below) where one of our advisers will be able to help.
 You could also visit Stonewall Youth, a website which tries to help young people understand the issues around their sexuality.

 Coming out is when you tell your family and friends that you are lesbian, gay, bi or trans.
 This experience can be different for everyone.
 It might take you time to feel comfortable and confident enough to talk to people about this.
 Most people want to be honest about who they are, especially to the people that they love, but don’t feel that you have to tell everyone.
 This is your choice.
 It’s up to you who you want to talk to about being gay, and you decide when you feel ready to do this.

 Think about who you want to talk to first.
 This should be someone you feel will be supportive, such as a family member, friend or a trusted teacher.
 This person can then support you to tell other people in your life.
-Be aware though, things don’t stay quiet for long with so much social media, so think carefully about who you tell and the chances of it being shared before you’re ready.
+Be aware though, things may not stay quiet for long, so think carefully about who you tell and the possibility of it being shared before you’re ready.

 How to tell people

-If this really isn’t something you feel you can do, then there are benefits to using email or text too, even to family.
+If this really isn’t something you feel you can do, then there are benefits to using email, text or a letter too, even to family.
 This can give someone time to think about what you’ve just told him or her and understand it a little before they react.